mejia-dev/epicodus-capstone-mvp/Timetracker.md

     * Game MVP appears to be fully functional.
 Testing full playthrough of short, medium, and long tracks now to ensure no bugs or glitches.
       * Successful test at short track (win and loss).
       * Successful test at medium track (win and loss).
+      * Loss condition successful for long track but it is difficult to stay alive long enough to test win condition (track is roughly 15 minutes long).
+Confirmed that it works fine when lives are not counted so would likely also work when lives are counted.
+    * Will begin working in the Rhythm Runner repo.
+    * Noticed several bugs when testing with Firefox.
+      * One audio track inexplicably won't upload.
+Error: `Uncaught (in promise) DOMException: The buffer passed to decodeAudioData contains an unknown content type. `.
+This is the shortest track of all the test tracks and just won't play.
+      * The browser lags significantly when trying to play any other track.
+    * Did some research but could not find anything that resolved the Firefox issues.
+Given the deadline, will just say that Chrome / Chromium browsers are a requirement for this game since it works fine in Chrome/Edge/Brave.
+May explore Firefox functionality later if desired.

 * 2024-04-28 - 4.68 hours total
   * 10:48am PST - 3:29pm PST